hfxbse/SportBuzzer/README.md

 [Waveshare 2.13-inch black and white e-ink display](https://www.waveshare.com/2.13inch-e-Paper-HAT.htm).
 The board is powered via a 1000mAh LiPo battery which is charged via USB-C. The data lines of the USB-C port are connected to the MCU to provide expandability as well as an exposed additional UART connection on the PCB itself.

+**Even though this project uses an HC12 module, I highly recommend replacing it.** Not only is it practically impossible to find genuine modules which can deliver on the promised range, but more importantly requires the used frequency of 433 MHz a license in large parts of the world.
+A promising alternative could be the [RYLR998 LoRa module by REYAX](https://reyax.com/products/rylr998/).
+It operates in a licenses free frequency range, should achieve an even higher range, and has a small size.
+As it gets also controlled via AT-commands like the HC12, the changes required should be small.

 JTAG and UART with buttons to select the boot mode are also exposed for uploading and debugging firmware.